zuozhenggh/learning-library/developer-library/skillset-tracker/5-ojet/5-ojet.md

 ## Introduction

 In this lab you are going to go through a series of steps for provisioning a **Linux Instance** and deploying an **OracleJET** application.
-The application that is going to be developed in this lab uses **OracleJET** elements (both **JavaScript** and **HTML**) to create a basic application that shows an Oracle JET tree map structure based on a JSON file stored inside the project.
+The application that is going to be developed in this lab uses **OracleJET** elements (both **JavaScript** and **HTML**) to create a basic application that shows an Oracle JET treemap structure based on a JSON file stored inside the project.

-A **tree map** is **an interactive data visualization** in which hierarchical data is represented across two dimensions by the size and color of nested rectangular nodes.
+A **treemap** is **an interactive data visualization** in which hierarchical data is represented across two dimensions by the size and color of nested rectangular nodes.

 Treemap Characteristics: